John David Morley

-John David Morley (21 January 1948 – 18 February 2018) was an English writer and novelist.
+John David Victor Morley (21 January 1948 – 18 February 2018) was an English writer and novelist.

 Early life

 The third and youngest child of the artist and sculptor Patricia Morley (née Booth) and John Arthur Elwell Morley, a District Officer in the British Colonial Service, John David Victor Morley was born "in something of a hurry on a bench in a third-class Chinese ward at the Kandang Kerbau Maternity Hospital" in Singapore.
 He grew up speaking Malay amid an extended household of Malays, Javanese, Chinese and Indians, later commemorated by his parents in their memoirs.

 At three, Morley experienced a formative culture shock upon the family's relocation from tropical Malaya to England, before spending two years on Africa's Gold Coast where his father was helping to administrate the transition from British colonial rule in soon-to-be independent Ghana.
 Parts of the story of his early life are told in his father's book Colonial Postscript (1992).
 Educated at St George's School, Windsor, and Clifton College, Morley graduated from Merton College, Oxford, with a degree in English Language and Literature in 1969.
 Later the same year he left England for Munich, Germany.